In this Article

 If you happen to be someone who sleeps on your stomach or back, try to cultivate the habit of sleeping on your side.
 This will work in your favour and for your baby as well.
 If you roll over to your back in your sleep, simply turn on your side as soon as you are aware of it.
 You could even place pillows around yourself to prevent turning in your sleep.

-Sleeping Tips in the Third Trimester of Pregnancy
+Sleeping Tips for Women in the Third Trimester

-- Most of us get into bed along with our phones, working on it till we fall asleep.
+- Most of us get into bed along with our phones, working or surfing on it till we fall asleep.
 Try to avoid this as much as possible.
 Your mind needs to be conditioned to realise that the bed is meant for sleeping.
-Getting your phone into bed and staying awake for hours is not going to help your case.
+Getting your phone into bed and staying awake for hours is not going to help you.
 Keep your phone aside as soon as you get ready to hit the sack.

 - Get some mild exercise.
-This will help relax your mind, improve blood flow and help in your overall sleep cycle.
+This will help you get rid of mental stress, improve blood circulation and help you sleep better.

-- Sleep on your sides, preferably on your left.
-You can wedge pillows between your legs to make yourself more comfortable.
-Make use of a pregnancy pillow
+- Sleep on your sides, preferably on your left with a pillow wedged between your legs to make yourself more comfortable.
+You may use a pregnancy pillow which is designed for this purpose.

 - The kind of clothing you wear can help too.
 Wear clothes that are loose and comfortable.
-Also, make sure you wear fabrics that are skin friendly.
+Also, make sure you wear skin-friendly fabrics.

 - Drink a glass of warm milk or warm water before going to bed.
 It has a calming effect and can soothe your nerves.